 1. As an expert on second language acquisition, she has many tips for immigrants with young children.
 In our interview, she addresses what language to speak at home, how to support kids as they expand their English language at school, and ways to interact with the teachers.

 2. There are many myths around when it is a good time to learn another language.
-The career growth of many immigrants depends on this essential skill that some fail to initiate or improve.
-In our interview, Dr. Baker shares her colleague's research on the topic and how the adult’s learning can be achieved much faster.
+The career growth of many immigrants depends on this essential skill that some cannot initiate or improve.
+In our interview, Dr. Baker shares her colleague’s research on the topic and how the adult learning can be achieved much faster.

 3. When I ask Dr. Baker about her accent, she shares her difficulty in pronouncing certain words and how her kids made fun of her.
 But she believes that her accent rarely harmed her life.
 Rather, not knowing the proper words or the communication skills created misunderstandings that affected her career.

 4. Do you feel a little guilty as a working parent or as a child living far away from your aging parent?
 While the guilt can be present in many immigrants to a different degree, Dr. Baker suggests evaluating your options and finding a solution instead of dwelling on guilt.
 For example, rather than searching your schedule to find an enormous block of quality time, find many short blocks (sometimes as short as few minutes) to maintain your connection with your loved ones.

 5. Lack of belonging is a common issue felt by immigrants.
 Dr. Baker advises our listeners to embrace the past and learn from it.